-The size of a ghost shrimp depends on age, but the average size of a fully grown ghost shrimp is 1.5 inches.
+The size of a ghost shrimp depends on age, but the average size of a fully grown adult is 1.5 inches.
 They can, however, reach up to 2 inches in length.

 How Long Do They Live?

-Unfortunately, it’s not too uncommon for ghost shrimp to die within a few days of being introduced to a new aquarium, so be careful and acclimate them gradually, if possible.
+Unfortunately, it’s not too uncommon for them to die within a few days of being introduced to a new aquarium, so be careful and acclimate them gradually, if possible.